-This smoothie recipe skips the ice, using frozen bananas and frozen cherries to ensure a creamy, icy smoothie.
+- Not watered down: This smoothie recipe skips the ice, using frozen bananas and frozen cherries to ensure a creamy, thick smoothie.
 However, if you don’t have frozen fruit, you can easily add some ice to thicken it.
 A sprinkle of oats ensures that your smoothie stays extra thick and blended, and the Greek yogurt adds a protein punch to keep you full for hours.

-If you want to be really on-trend, you can pour your smoothie into a bowl to make a smoothie bowl.
+- Easy to make into a smoothie bowl: If you want to be really on-trend, you can pour your smoothie into a bowl to make a smoothie bowl (try our berry smoothie bowl, too).
 Sprinkle on toppings like chia, flaked coconut, toasted sliced almonds, and a drizzle of candied almond butter.
+Granola is great too!